-Entry requirements: You will need at least a 2:1 degree in Music or other relevant subjects and will need to submit a portfolio/composition at the time of applying.
-All applicants will normally be interviewed.
+Entry requirements: You will need at least a 2:1 degree in Music or other relevant subjects.
+Applicants will be required to submit video evidence of their performance skills.
+Please include a link to performance demo in your supporting statement.

 With the MMus programme you can extend your existing knowledge and skills with advanced academic and/or professional training in classical music performance, which is designed to help you reach a professional level of competence by the end of the course.